Employee Rights No Fees Unless We Win

 Leaves taken to give Witness Testimony

-Employers "may not discharge or in any manner discriminate or retaliate against an employee" for "taking time off to appear in court to comply with a subpoena or other court order as a witness in any judicial proceeding."
-Cal.
-Labor Code § 312(b).
-Generally in California, the rights and remedies of employees taking or requesting a leave in order to provide witness testimony at a judicial proceeding are the same as for employees taking leaves from work to serve on a jury.
+"An employer shall not discharge or in any manner Discriminate or Retaliate against an employee, including, but not limited to, an employee who is a victim of a crime, for taking time off to appear in court to comply with a subpoena or other court order as a witness in any judicial proceeding."
+California Labor Code section 230(b).
+Thus, this law applies equally to employees who are the victim of a crime for which they are to give witness testimony and employees who are giving testimony for reasons other than because they are the victim of crime, such as because they were witness to an injury-causing motor vehicle.
+Generally in California, the rights and remedies of employees taking or requesting a leave in order to provide witness testimony at a judicial proceeding are the same as for employees taking Leaves for Jury Duty under California Labor Code section 230(a).

 While the California Labor Code is technically silent on the issue, the right to give Witness Testimony at a judicial proceeding extends to federal cases as well as state cases.
-Thus, employees are entitled to attend any judicial proceeding in order to provide witness testimony, and employers are not allowed to retaliate against the attendance in any manner.
+Thus, employees are entitled to attend any judicial proceeding, civil, criminal, or administrative, in order to provide witness testimony, and employers are not allowed to retaliate against the attendance in any manner.

-If you have not been granted a leave in order to testify as a witness, or if you have experienced negative treatment or termination from having taken a leave at your workplace in order to give witness testimony, contact the seasoned lawyers at Kokozian Law Firm, APC concentrating in leaves for witness testimony.
-323-857-5900.
+If you have not been granted a leave in order to testify as a witness, or if you have experienced negative treatment or termination from having taken a leave at your workplace in order to give witness testimony, contact the seasoned lawyers at Kokozian Law Firm, APC.
 Ask about our free initial consultation.